MarcomInteractive/PrismPollBundle/README.md

 ---

-This version is for Symfony 2.4.x projects.
+This version is for Symfony 3.x projects.

+For Symfony 2.4.x projects, you must use a [1.x](https://github.com/emiliemarchand/PrismPollBundle) release of this bundle.
 For Symfony 2.0.x projects, you must use a [1.x](https://github.com/emiliemarchand/PrismPollBundle/tree/symfony-2.0.x) release of this bundle.

 ---